deadshotsb/hello-world-of-machine-learning/README.md

 # IRIS Classification

 The IRIS Classification dataset is largely considered as a "Hello World" of Machine Leaening.
 This is based on a kaggle dataset. the main aim of this project is to classify an iris into three categories based on some charecteristics.

+The packages used in this repository are:-

+1. numpy
+2. seaborn
+3. matplotlib
+4. pandas
+5. sklearn